Qumulo/docs/_includes/content-reuse/admin-guides/replicating-data/shift-from-s3.md

 1. In the **Create Copy from S3?** dialog box, review the Shift relationship and then click **Yes, Create**.

    The copy job begins and Qumulo Core estimates the work to be performed.
-When the estimation is complete, the Web UI displays a progress bar with a percentage for a relationship on the **Replication Relationships** page.
+When the estimation is complete, the Qumulo Core Web UI displays a progress bar with a percentage for a relationship on the **Replication Relationships** page.
 The page also displays the estimated total work, the remaining bytes and files, and the estimated time to completion for a running copy job.

    {% include note.html content="For work estimates, Shift-From jobs calculate the total number of files and bytes in a job's bucket prefix.
 This requires the job to use the [`ListObjectV2` S3 action](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectsV2.html) once for every 5,000 objects (or 200 times for every 1 million objects)." %}